I lay down and it felt like my heart was in my ears. I used its tempo to even my breathing. I closed my eyes and relaxed under the blue sheet.

 After a while, I think people started to feel safe in there.
 Safe to reflect, relax, lie down, cry… I liked that.
 I could observe people in a comfortable setting, which I did.

 I think it’s also about questioning what is perceived as art.
 Most people in there did what they were told.
-Thinking about it now, I found it surprising that Tom sat there most of the time – he never does things without asking “Why?” or coming up with a series of counter-arguments, even if he agrees (Yes, it is challenging/annoying 🙂 ).
+Thinking about it now, I found it surprising that my partner sat there most of the time – he never does things without asking “Why?” or coming up with a series of counter-arguments, even if he agrees (Yes, it is challenging/annoying 🙂 ).